-Valerio: Are you in a moment of rest right now or are you training?
+Valerio: Are you now in a moment of rest or are you training?
 I know there are cycles in athletes' lives, times of rest and times of intensive effort.
 What phase are you in now?

 Giorgia: Look, now I have finished the season with Istanbul.
 I'm at home...

 Giorgia: ...but actually I'm not stopping, I'm training every day.
 In fact, I have to go to training in a little while.

 I am training alone with one of my coaches, so for me until July 7 there is no break....